Images

 Driving experience

-Those range figures by the way, are for this standard SUV body shape; you'll do slightly better if you opt for the sleeker Sportback body style.
-Whatever Q4 e-tron 45 variant is selected, an owner of an earlier version of this car ought to find that performance is now noticeably perkier; rest to 62mph takes 6.7s (it was 8.5s before): and the top speed (as with all Q4 e-trons) is 112mph.
+All those range figures by the way, are for the standard SUV body shape; you'll do slightly better if you opt for the sleeker Sportback body style.
+Performance in the base Q4 40 e-tron isn't especially rapid (0-62mph in 8.1s en route to 99mph), but if you stretch to one of the 45 models, an owner of an earlier Q4 e-tron would find that performance is noticeably perkier; rest to 62mph takes 6.7s and the top speed is 112mph.
+In the Q4 e-tron 55 quattro, 62mph sprint can be dispatched in just 5.4s.

-There are other Q4 e-tron changes we need to brief you on too.
-Audi says it has re-tuned the chassis across the range for greater driver involvement.
-As part of this, the steering's now sharper.
-The engineers have tinkered with the suspension, aiming for greater comfort and stability; as before it's a MacPherson strut front and five-link rear arrangement, with sports suspension available (which lowers ride height by 15mm) and adaptive damping offered further up the range.
+That 2024 facelift saw Audi re-tune the chassis across the range for greater driver involvement.
+As part of this, the steering's sharper.
+The engineers also tinkered with the suspension, aiming for greater comfort and stability; as before it's a MacPherson strut front and five-link rear arrangement, with sports suspension available (which lowers ride height by 15mm) and adaptive damping offered further up the range.

-Otherwise, things are pretty much as before.
+Otherwise, things are as they always have been with this model.
 The Q4's pretty straightforward to get to grips with behind the wheel.
 You select drive using a slider-type shifter situated on the centre console and once underway, there's the kind of instant throttle response you'd usually get from an EV of this sort.

 + More